BhagiaSheri/WalmartExample/README.md

 One will need to run Chrome with --disable-web-security and --user-data-dir="" to prevent CORS issues due to the localhost/walmart URL origin conflict which most modern browsers flag as a CORS violation.
 Please refer to the following StackOverflow page: https://stackoverflow.com/questions/3102819/disable-same-origin-policy-in-chrome

-How to Run Chrome via Command Line:
+How to Run Chrome with CORS disabled via Command Line:

-Example for Mac: open -a Google\ Chrome --args --disable-web-security --user-data-dir="" Example for Windows: Find the location of chrome.exe on your particular OS, then chrome.exe --disable-web-security --user-data-dir=""
+Example for Mac:

+`open -a Google\ Chrome --args --disable-web-security --user-data-dir=""`

+Example for Windows: Find the location of chrome.exe on your particular OS, then

+`chrome.exe --disable-web-security --user-data-dir=""`

 Remember to close all instances of Chrome before running Chrome via these commands, or Chrome preventing CORS violations will not be properly disabled.
 You will see a message when your Chrome window opens up if you have done this successfully.